lvc/abi-reports/README.md

 Original detailed HTML-format reports are available here: https://abi-laboratory.pro/tracker/

-The data in this repository may be redistributed under the terms of the CC-BY-4.0 license.
+The reports in this repository can be used or redistributed under the terms of the CC-BY-4.0 license.

 The repository is AUTO updated three times a week (Mon, Wed, Fri approx. at 11:00 UTC) after each run of the ABI Tracker.

 Report Details
 --------------

+The version of the library can be considered incompatible if: `BC!=100%` or `Removed!=0` or `ObjectsRemoved!=0` or `ChangedSoname!=0`

+If `BC==100%` then non-zero value of `TotalProblems` indicates minor compatibility warnings.

+This is the list of report attributes:

 | Attr              | Value                                                                       |
 |-------------------|-----------------------------------------------------------------------------|